MrDodoka/ExamProjectRepo/README.md

 # ExamProjectRepo
- The repo of the school exam project
+ The repo of the school exam project.
  You can check it out on this link: http://hzhosting.sytes.net/